 Hamilton waiting on Wolff ahead of 2021 contract talks

-Lewis Hamilton intends to stay in Formula One beyond 2020, but said on Thursday he wanted to know Mercedes team boss Toto Wolff's personal plans before agreeing to a new deal.
+Lewis Hamilton intends to stay in Formula One beyond 2020 but he said on Thursday he wanted to know Mercedes team boss Toto Wolff’s personal plans before agreeing any new deal.

 The six times world champion, like most of his rivals, is out of contract after next season with a major shakeup of the sport scheduled for 2021.